HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 #### Workbox Usage

-[Workbox]([https://developer.chrome.com/workbox/](https://developer.chrome.com/workbox/)) is precisely a set of libraries that was born to ease the usage of service workers for developers.
-It includes a set of libraries that go from the basics that are reused in other Workbox libraries with [workbox-core](https://developer.chrome.com/docs/workbox/modules/workbox-core/) to more specific tasks like [caching strategies](https://developer.chrome.com/docs/workbox/modules/workbox-strategies/), [background sync](https://developer.chrome.com/docs/workbox/modules/workbox-background-sync/), [precaching](https://developer.chrome.com/docs/workbox/modules/workbox-precaching/) and [much more]([https://developer.chrome.com/docs/workbox/modules/](https://developer.chrome.com/docs/workbox/modules/)).
+[Workbox](<a hreflang="en" href="https://developer.chrome.com/workbox/">https://developer.chrome.com/workbox/</a>) is precisely a set of libraries that was born to ease the usage of service workers for developers.
+It includes a set of libraries that go from the basics that are reused in other Workbox libraries with <a hreflang="en" href="https://developer.chrome.com/docs/workbox/modules/workbox-core/">workbox-core</a> to more specific tasks like <a hreflang="en" href="https://developer.chrome.com/docs/workbox/modules/workbox-strategies/">caching strategies</a>, <a hreflang="en" href="https://developer.chrome.com/docs/workbox/modules/workbox-background-sync/">background sync</a>, <a hreflang="en" href="https://developer.chrome.com/docs/workbox/modules/workbox-precaching/">precaching</a> and [much more](<a hreflang="en" href="https://developer.chrome.com/docs/workbox/modules/">https://developer.chrome.com/docs/workbox/modules/</a>).

 {{ figure_markup(
   image="workbox usage.png",